Photo Credit: National Audubon Society © 2020

 Who teaches my kids at Nature Camp?

 Seattle Audubon Nature Camp staff is professional and enthusiastic about teaching kids.
 There is a reason we call them “Naturalists” or “Teachers” (never “counselors”).
-All Naturalists are college graduates, who are often working on, or have received, a master’s degree in education.
+Most Naturalists are college graduates.
 All have extensive experience teaching outdoor and environmental education and working with children.
 CPR/First Aid certification and both state and national background checks are required.

 What are Junior Naturalists?